-- The reconstructed PET data should be corrected for decay, dead time, scatter, randoms and attenuation using standard algorithms provided by the scanner manufacturers. - Attenuation correction should be performed using the low dose CT. - Iterative reconstruction should be used e.g. OSEM or similar. - Both attenuation-corrected and non attenuation-corrected PET images should be reconstructed. - All other reconstruction parameters i.e. with regard to number of iterations or filtering parameters must be agreed with the UK PET Core Lab prior to the start of the study.
+- 1. A PET reconstruction not including point spread function (PSF) modelling or Q.Clear. - 2.
+A PET reconstruction including point spread function (PSF) modelling and/or Q.Clear.
+For sites not using this routinely, parameters will be provided by the Core Lab. - All other reconstruction parameters i.e. with regard to number of iterations or filtering parameters must be agreed with the UK PET Core Lab prior to the start of the study.
 These should then be used throughout the study.
-Any changes to these parameters must be agreed with the Core lab before scanning any more patients. - If the reconstruction parameters agreed with the Core Lab are different from the standard clinical reconstruction please submit both the Core Lab approved reconstruction and the clinical reconstruction making sure they are clearly labelled.
+Any changes to these parameters must be agreed with the Core lab before scanning any more patients.